Principal Body System: Control

 That said, the most common cause of poor vision is exposure to cold and dampness, depriving the eyes of vital warmth and nourishment which results in poor circulation to the eyes.
 A fly mask can usually help, and you can clean the area very gently with a simple saline solution 3-4 times a day - this can be made up with 1-tsp salt to a cup of lukewarm water - it should taste like tears.

-Another useful tool in the box is to make a tea of calendula and chamomile, both lovely healing herbs with antibacterial, antimicrobial and anti-inflammatory properties.
+- Another useful tool in the box is to make a tea of calendula and chamomile, both lovely supporting herbs with antibacterial, antimicrobial and anti-inflammatory properties.
 Let it cool and use as a gentle eyewash or compress.

 There's a wonderful selection of effective herbs for equine eye health, and with prompt management many eye problems can be brought under control within a few days.